 2. Bold, blue and easy to use

 Of course, grey or monochrome colour schemes aren’t for everyone, that’s why a splash of colour can often be most welcome.
-Blue is a real on-trend colour for 2021 and you can add this in by leaving some portions of your bathroom untiled.
+Blue is a real on-trend bathroom colour and you can add this in by leaving some portions of your space untiled.
 Simply plaster your walls and paint instead.

 And, whilst we’re talking wall coverings, tiles aren’t the only option, you know.
 Shower wall panels are fast becoming a popular option for accessible bathrooms, as they are quick and easy to install and easier to clean than tiles, with no grout lines where mould can develop.
 Use them around your key splash zones to create intriguing contrast.